 The basis for the issuing activities of the Company are the regularly updated Debt Issuance Programme (DIP) of EUR 30 billion, that adheres to the European Prospectus Directive standards, as well as the EUR 15 billion Multicurrency Commercial Paper Programme (CP Programme).
 VIF is also issuing under stand-alone documentation.
 All issues are fully guaranteed by VWAG.

-The commercial papers issued do not contain any financial covenants.
-As of 31 December 2022 and 2021 the Company did not have any commercial papers outstanding.
+As of 31 December 2023 and 2022 the Company did not have any commercial papers outstanding.

 Loans due to related parties

 Refer to the disclosure in Related parties note below for further analysis of loans due to related parties.